polygon-io/community/examples/rest/options-0-dte-covered-call/README.md

 - Python 3.10+
 - `uv` package manager
   - Install: `pipx install uv` or `pip install uv`
-- Polygon.io API key (free tier available)
+- Polygon.io API key (Must be on Options Developer or above)
-- Complete the legal agreements section in your Polygon dashboard

 **Warning:** If you have not completed the legal agreements section in your Polygon account dashboard, the greeks portion of this demo will not work.